-162.245 Refusing to assist a peace officer.
-(1) A person commits the offense of refusing to assist a peace officer if upon command by a person known by the person to be a peace officer the person unreasonably refuses or fails to assist in effecting an authorized arrest or preventing another from committing a crime.

-- (2) Refusing to assist a peace officer is a Class B violation.
-[1971 c.743 §199; 1999 c.1051 §150] - 162.247 Interfering with a peace officer.
-(1) A person commits the crime of interfering with a peace officer if the person, knowing that another person is a peace officer: - (a) Intentionally acts in a manner that prevents, or attempts to prevent, a peace officer from performing the lawful duties of the peace officer with regards to another person; or - (b) Refuses to obey a lawful order by the peace officer. - (2) Interfering with a peace officer is a Class A misdemeanor. - (3) This section does not apply in situations in which the person is engaging in: - (a) Activity that would constitute resisting arrest under ORS 162.315; or - (b) Passive resistance.
-[1997 c.719 §1; 1999 c.1040 §7]
+- 162.245 Refusing to assist a peace officer.
+(1) A person commits the offense of refusing to assist a peace officer if upon command by a person known by the person to be a peace officer the person unreasonably refuses or fails to assist in effecting an authorized arrest or preventing another from committing a crime. - (2) Refusing to assist a peace officer is a Class B violation.
+[1971 c.743 §199; 1999 c.1051 §150] - 162.247 Interfering with a peace officer or parole and probation officer.
+(1) A person commits the crime of interfering with a peace officer or parole and probation officer if the person, knowing that another person is a peace officer or a parole and probation officer as defined in ORS 181.610: - (a) Intentionally acts in a manner that prevents, or attempts to prevent, a peace officer or parole and probation officer from performing the lawful duties of the officer with regards to another person; or - (b) Refuses to obey a lawful order by the peace officer or parole and probation officer. - (2) Interfering with a peace officer or parole and probation officer is a Class A misdemeanor. - (3) This section does not apply in situations in which the person is engaging in: - (a) Activity that would constitute resisting arrest under ORS 162.315; or - (b) Passive resistance.
+[1997 c.719 §1; 1999 c.1040 §7; 2005 c.668 §1]